-At the completion of the project, a final report will be required.
+At the completion of the project, a final report is required and must be submitted with the final Request for Reimbursement packet.
 The final report for the applicant's fuels mitigation project should have a narrative of accomplishments that includes the following:

-- 1. Number of acres treated

-- 2. Cost per acre to treat

-- 3. Type of treatment(s)

-- 4. If wood products were generated, discuss type of wood product, volume, and value.

-- 5. List of partners who contributed to the project

-- 6. Digital "before and after" photos

-- 7. Spatial data (i.e., shapefiles) for treated areas
+- 1. Number of acres treated - 2.
+Cost per acre to treat - 3.
+Type of treatment(s) - 4.
+If wood products were generated, discuss type of wood product, volume, and value. - 5.
+List of partners who contributed to the project - 6.
+Digital "before, during and after" photos - 7.
+Spatial data (i.e., zipped folder of shapefiles) for treated areas

-Exhibit A: Budget Information and Guidelines
+EXHIBIT A: Budget Information and Guidelines